celo-org/op-geth/contracts/celo/README.md

 The contracts bytecode is used to generate the genesis block in `geth --dev` mode while the ABI is used to generate the contract bindings in `abigen`.
-The bindings are necessary to access the Registry and GoldToken to support Celo features like token duality.
+The bindings are necessary to access the CeloToken to support Celo features like token duality.

 ## How to update to newer contracts